DenTelezhkin/DTTableViewManager/README.md

   <img src="without.png" alt="without" title="without.png">
 </p>

 Clearly, there are way to many connections, that your view controller needs to handle.
-And we only show table view stuff, however most likely your view controller is also doing other things, which will make this graph even more complicated.
+And we only show table view stuff, however most likely your view controller is also doing other things, which will make this graph much more complicated.

 Solution for this - separate datasource from view controller.
 DTTableViewManager does just that.
 Here's how picture looks, when we use it: